-Relationship of the other professional with Disclosure to be made within three days of (1) (2) Insolvency professional the appointment of the other professional.
+Relationship of the other professional with 10 (1) (2) Insolvency professional the appointment of the other professional.
 Corporate debtor the appointment of the other professional.
 Financial creditors constitution of committee of creditors.
 Interim finance providers the agreement with the interim finance provider or three days of the appointment of the other professional, whichever is later.
 Prospective resolution applicants the supply of information memorandum to the prospective resolution applicant or three days of the appointment of the other professional, whichever is later.
 If relationship with any of the above, comes to notice or arises subsequently of such notice or arising.